How Many Death Certificates You’ll Need (Plus Indiana & Kentucky Timelines)

 Closing or transferring bank accounts

-Selling property or vehicles
+Selling vehicles or property

 💬 “You’ll need one for anything with their legal name attached to it that’s going to change ownership,” explains Aaron Scott, Magnolia Cremations co-owner.
 “Think about accounts, vehicles, real estate, insurance, anything that needs to be transferred from your loved one to someone else.”